beforesemicolon/markup/docs/documentation/capabilities/web-component.md

 customElements.define('my-button', MyButton)
 ```

-To define the default values for your props, simply define a property in the class with same name and provide the value.
+To define the default values for your props, simply define a property in the class with the same name and provide the value.

 ```javascript
 class MyButton extends WebComponent {